 Everyone accepted to participate in the Pretrial Diversion Program will be required to enter into a contractual agreement with the District Attorney’s Office acknowledging their willingness to fulfill the obligations of the program.
-Participants will receive an individualized program of supervision, which may include counseling, education, drug screening, and community service work, for a specified period of time in lieu of traditional prosecution.
+Participants will receive an individualized program of supervision, which may include counseling, therapy, education, drug screening, community service, and working with a mentor for a specified period in lieu of traditional prosecution.
 In addition, administrative fees and restitution may be required as a part of the program.

-The decision to request to participate in the Pretrial Diversion Program must be made freely and voluntarily and should be made with the advice of counsel.
-Participation will occur prior to adjudication (that is, before the defendant pleads or is found guilty), and successful completion of the program will result in dismissal or Nolle Prosequi of the charges.
+The decision to request to participate in the Pretrial Diversion Program must be made freely and voluntarily and requires legal representation.
+Participation will occur prior to adjudication (that is, before the defendant pleads or is found guilty), and successful completion of the program will result in dismissal or nolle prosequi of the charges.
 The program is designed to benefit the individual participant as well as the overall criminal justice system for Cobb County.
 Applicants who cannot afford an attorney should apply for court appointed representation through the Cobb County Circuit Defenders Office.

 Acceptance and Eligibility Guidelines

-Acceptance into the Diversion Program will generally be based upon consideration of the following:
+Acceptance into the Pretrial Diversion Program will generally be based upon consideration of the following:

 - The nature of the crime,

 - The prior arrest record of the offender,

 - The victim's response to the defendant's petition for diversion.